 If you're considering getting dental implants or have decided that this is a great way to improve your smile, you may have a list of questions.
 Does your dental insurance cover implants?
 How do you get dental insurance for implants?
 What is the best dental insurance for implants?
 The answer to these questions is unlikely to be straightforward, as different insurance packages and providers offer varied coverage.
 Read this article to learn more about dental insurance and coverage and how specific plans may differ.

 How To Find Dental Insurance That Covers Implants

 If you don't have any insurance, now might be the perfect time to find a plan that fits your budget.
-HealthCare.gov can be a great place to start your search for affordable insurance options.
-You can also speak to your oral surgeon about alternative financing, such as a payment plan option to divide the cost into installments, or your surgeon could put you in touch with organizations that offer financing for oral care.
+Dental insurance can cover regular dentist visits, which are vital for good oral health.
+It also helps minimize the cost of more extensive procedures like dental implants.
+But what happens if you can't afford insurance?
+You can speak to your dentist about alternative financing; they may suggest a payment plan option where the cost is divided into installments.
+Your dentist could also get you in contact with organizations that offer financial payment plans (Care Credit) for oral care treatments.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.